By Dorivar Ruiz Diaz & Romulo LollatoSource : ksu.edu

 On poorly drained and/or shallow claypan soils, especially in south central or southeast Kansas, N applied in the fall or early winter would have a significant risk of denitrification N loss.
 Waiting until closer to spring green-up to make topdress N applications on these soils will help minimize the potential for this N loss.

 Keep in mind that N should not be applied to the soil surface when the ground is deeply frozen and especially when snow covered.
 This will help prevent runoff losses with snow melt or heavy precipitation.
-This will be a special challenge this year, as most of Kansas soils are deeply frozen.
 Additionally, once the soils start to melt, they will likely be too wet for any field work.
 Therefore, every field should be considered for characteristics such as slope, N source, tillage system, and the short-term forecast for temperature and precipitation.

 On both sandy soils subject to leaching and poorly-drained soils prone to denitrification, split applications may be a strategy to consider.
 This would involve applying enough N in the fall at or prior to planting to give good support for fall growth and tillering -- generally 20-30 pounds of N. Then follow up with an additional application of about 20-30 pounds of N in late winter or early spring to support spring tillering, possibly applied with herbicides.
 This late-winter/early-spring application becomes especially important when stands are thin due to poor emergence, as many fields are this year.
 Finally, come back around jointing or a few days later with a final application to support heading and grain fill.
 This strategy can also provide flexibility in a year like this with poor fall growth, allowing to hold back part of the N for later in the spring as we have a better idea of soil moisture and weather conditions for the season.